JanaSamiAlsuhaibanai/SMART-GOAL-TRACKER-with-NOTION/README.md

    ```

 ## Configuration
-- Add your Notion API token and database ID in the code or via environment variables.
+- Add your Notion API token and database ID in the code or via environment variables
-- Add your Cohere API key for AI-powered suggestions.
+- Add your Cohere API key for the AI  suggestions

-## License
-MIT

-## Author
-Jana Alsuhaibani